-Up until the establishment of the new Court of Intellectual Property, the enforcement of IP rights in Portugal was usually based on the criterion of the defendant's domicile, the competence for ruling upon actions lying with the court with territorial jurisdiction for the area where the domicile of the defendant was located.
+Until the establishment of the Court of Intellectual Property, the enforcement of IP rights in Portugal was usually based on the criterion of the location of the defendant's domicile, with the competence for ruling on actions lying with the court with territorial jurisdiction for that area.

-However, if the domicile of the defendant was located in Lisbon (and surrounding areas) or in Oporto (and surrounding areas), the Court of Commerce of Lisbon or of Vila Nova de Gaia, respectively, had jurisdiction.
+However, if the defendant's domicile were located in Lisbon (and surrounding areas) or in Oporto (and surrounding areas), the Court of Commerce of Lisbon or of Vila Nova de Gaia, respectively, had jurisdiction.

-Given that the large majority of the companies who were defendants in actions concerning the enforcement of IP rights (namely companies engaged in the pharmaceutical field) are domiciled in the Lisbon area, most of those actions were ruled upon by the Court of Commerce of Lisbon.
+Given that the large majority of the companies defending actions concerning the enforcement of IP rights (namely companies engaged in the pharmaceutical field) are domiciled in the Lisbon area, most actions were ruled on by the Court of Commerce of Lisbon.

-Nevertheless, in addition to having jurisdiction for actions concerning IP rights - provided that the question of the defendant's domicile was duly fulfilled - this Court also ruled upon various other subject matters, namely insolvencies, which have become very frequent in Portugal over the last few years.
-For this reason, there were considerable delays in the procedural stages and decision of cases involving the enforcement of IP rights, one of the reasons moreover that led to the creation and establishment of the new Court of Intellectual Property.
+In addition to having jurisdiction for actions concerning IP rights - provided that the criterion of the defendant's domicile was duly met - this Court also ruled on various other matters, namely insolvencies, which have become very frequent in Portugal over the last few years.
+This produced considerable delays in the procedural stages and decision of cases involving the enforcement of IP rights, which was, in turn, a contributory reason for the foundation of the Court of Intellectual Property.

-Since this new court was only established on 30 March 2012, no experience is yet available on its proper functioning, either at the level of the time frames of the procedural stages and decision of cases, or at the level of the technical quality of the decisions of the court in question.
-Thus, it is not currently possible to anticipate what will be the new landscape as regards the enforcement of IP rights in the new Court of Intellectual Property.
+Since this court was only established on 30 March 2012, it is not yet possible to gauge either the time taken for the procedural stages and decision of cases, or the technical quality of the decisions made by the court.
+It is not currently possible, therefore, to anticipate what shape the new landscape will take regarding the enforcement of IP rights by the Court of Intellectual Property.

-However, it is worth revisiting the subject regarding the mandatory arbitrations laid down by the aforementioned Law No. 62/2011 of 12 December 2011, which came into force on 19 December 2011, establishing a legal system for the settlement of disputes arising from industrial property rights whenever reference medicinal products and generic drugs are involved.

-Although the scope of disputes concerning reference medicinal products and generic drugs can itself be questioned - what exists are actually disputes based on chemico-pharmaceutical patents (rather than reference medicinal products) aiming at preventing or putting an end to their infringement by medicinal products, whether generic or not - the truth is that the legislature clearly intended to establish a specific system for the enforcement of chemico-pharmaceutical patents, the said disputes being now subject to mandatory arbitration.
+In this context it is worth revisiting the subject of mandatory arbitration laid down by aforementioned Law No. 62/2011, for the settlement of property right disputes involving reference medicinal products and generic drugs.
+Although the scope of such disputes can itself be questioned - what exists are actually disputes that aim to prevent or put an end to the infringement of chemico-pharmaceutical patents (rather than reference medicinal products) by medicinal products, whether generic or not - in subjecting these disputes to mandatory arbitration the legislature clearly intended to establish a specific system for the enforcement of chemico-pharmaceutical patents.

-Accordingly, those disputes will not be decided by the new Court of Intellectual Property, at least not while Law No. 62/2011 of 12 December 2011, which established a mandatory arbitration system, remains in force.

-This is a rather unusual situation, since there is a different jurisdictional system for cases involving the enforcement of chemico-pharmaceutical patents.
+Accordingly, these disputes will not be decided by the Court of Intellectual Property, at least not while Law No. 62/2011 remains in force.
+This creates the rather unusual situation of there being a separate jurisdictional system for cases involving the enforcement of chemico-pharmaceutical patents.